Genuine Autodesk | Manage your software

-Software management is the practice of managing the lifecycle of software assets within an organisation.
+Software management is the practice of managing the lifecycle of software assets within an organization.

-Smart software asset management practices can help your business manage complex licences and prevent noncompliance.
-It can also help save you money by identifying over or under-deployment of licences.
+Smart software asset management practices can help your business manage complex licenses and prevent noncompliance.
+It can also help save you money by identifying over or under-deployment of licenses.

 Match software assets to your needs and eliminate or reallocate underused products.

-Reduce the risk of infected computers due to malware by preventing downloads from unauthorised sites.
+Reduce the risk of infected computers due to malware by preventing downloads from unauthorized sites.

 Avoid these common mistakes around installation and deployment of Autodesk software:

 Put policies and procedures in place for responsible software management.
-Examples include a process for centralised software purchasing and a corporate policy statement on software use.
+Examples include a process for centralized software purchasing and a corporate policy statement on software use.

 Take an inventory of your software assets and compare it to what is allowed under your entitlements to determine what is compliant or not compliant.
 This can also help identify outdated or unnecessary software.